D-Tony2020/Interactive-Lab-Hub/Lab 2/README.md

 <mark> _**Image Source:** Tega Brain, Ecological Time._ </mark>

-I started off this lab by first undergoing two different ideas for a kind of time keeping device; One that tracks the time in relation to the migratory patterns of birds and another that tracks the discrete timeframes between each subway stop on the F line.
-The ideation sketches are seen as follows.
+<mark> I started off this lab by first undergoing two different ideas for a kind of time keeping device; One that tracks the time in relation to the migratory patterns of birds and another that tracks the discrete timeframes between each subway stop on the F line.
+The ideation sketches are seen as follows. </mark>

 ![Brainstorm 1](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Brainstorm_1.jpg)
 ![Brainstorm 2](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%202/Images/Brainstorm_2.jpg)